 As a 501(c)3 nonprofit organization, OSTIF has remained devoted to strengthening the Internet by improving the security of free and open-source software.
 We are committed to helping our partners and clients get the resources they need to maintain secure and reliable software.

-“OSTIF has had a long journey.
-From a list of issues on a sheet of paper to a worldwide coalition of people and businesses working together to create a safer digital world for all of us.”
+“OSTIF has had a long journey, from a list of issues on a sheet of paper to a worldwide coalition of people and businesses working together to create a safer digital world us all.”

 Education – The OSTIF builds public knowledge about how to use open-source software to protect their digital privacy and secure their data.